cristinahendre/MPP/README.md

-This is the repository where I pushed my projects that I created for MPP during university.
+Here are the projects I have created for the Systems for design and implementation course at University.